 (2) If the State does not proceed with an action under this Section, the person bringing the action or settling the claim shall receive an amount which the court decides is reasonable for collecting the civil penalty and damages.
 The amount shall be not less than 25% and not more than 30% of the proceeds of the action or settlement and shall be paid out of such proceeds.
 Such person shall also receive an amount for reasonable expenses which the court finds to have been necessarily incurred, plus reasonable attorneys' fees and costs.
-The State shall also receive an amount for reasonable expenses that the court finds to have been necessarily incurred by the Attorney General, including reasonable attorneys' fees and costs.
 All such expenses, fees, and costs shall be awarded against the defendant.
-The court may award amounts from the proceeds of an action or settlement that it considers appropriate to any affected entity, if the court finds that such an allocation would meet the goals of disgorging unlawful profit, restitution, or alleviation of the State's increased costs due to fraud.
+The court may award amounts from the proceeds of an action or settlement that it considers appropriate to any governmental entity or program that has been adversely affected by a defendant.
 The Attorney General, if necessary, shall direct the State Treasurer to make a disbursement of funds as provided in court orders or settlement agreements.